pangeo-data/pangeo/docs/setup_guides/hpc.rst

     [I 13:36:52.321 LabApp] http://r8i4n0:8877/
     [I 13:36:52.321 LabApp] Use Control-C to stop this server and shut down all kernels (twice to skip confirmation).

-Now, connect to the server ussing an ssh tunnel from your local machine (this could be your laptop or desktop).
+Now, connect to the server using an ssh tunnel from your local machine (this could be your laptop or desktop).

 ::